 - What impact would the house upgrade have on their other goals?

-- How will they fund the children’s education commencing in two years’ time for the eldest?
+- How will they fund their children’s education commencing in two years’ time for the eldest?

-As you can see Simon and Laura have no real idea where they are going or how they will get there.
-If they continue to do the same things they can only expect the same outcome.
+As you can see, Simon and Laura had no real idea of where they are going or how they were going to get there.

 This is where the planning begins.